College of Europe

+The College of Europe was the most represented alma mater (university attended) among senior EU civil servants, based on a sample compiled by Politico in 2021.
+The Financial Times writes that "the elite College of Europe in Bruges" is "an institution geared to producing crop after crop of graduates with a lifelong enthusiasm for EU integration". while the BBC called it "the EU's very own Oxbridge".
 Each academic year is named after a patron and referred to as a promotion.
 The academic year is opened by a leading European politician.
-Alumni of the College of Europe include the former Prime Minister of Denmark Helle Thorning-Schmidt, the former Prime Minister of Finland Alexander Stubb, the former British Deputy Prime Minister Nick Clegg as well as the Minister of Foreign Affairs of Italy Enzo Moavero Milanesi.
-Many of its alumni go on to serve as diplomats and senior civil servants in European institutions.

-The College of Europe was the most represented alma mater (university attended) among senior EU civil servants, based on a sample compiled by Politico in 2021.

-Politico even dedicated a section of their website to news related to the College of Europe.
+It has the status of Institution of Public Interest, operating according to Belgian law.

 History

 Hague Congress initiative to create a College of Europe

 The College of Europe was the world's first university institute of postgraduate studies and training in European affairs.
 It was founded in 1949 by leading European figures, such as Salvador de Madariaga, Winston Churchill, Paul-Henri Spaak and Alcide De Gasperi, in the wake of the Hague Congress of 1948, that led to the creation of the European Movement.
 At the Congress, the Spanish statesman Salvador de Madariaga strongly advocated for the creation of a College of Europe, where graduates from different European states could study together as a way to heal the wounds of the World War II.
 Although the cultural resolution adopted at the end of the Congress did not include explicit references to the establishment of a College of Europe and only advocated for the creation of a "European Cultural Centre and a European Institute for Childhood and Youth Questions", the idea of establishing a European University was put forward by Congress attendees immediately after the Congress.

-A group of Bruges citizens led by the Reverend Karel Verleye succeeded in attracting the college to Bruges.
-Professor Hendrik Brugmans, one of the intellectual leaders of the European Movement and the President of the Union of European Federalists, became its first Rector (1950–1972).
-John Bowie, Professor of Modern History at Oxford University, was appointed Director of the first session held by the college, in 1949.
+A group of Bruges citizens led by the Reverend Karel Verleye succeeded in attracting the College to Bruges.
+Professor Hendrik Brugmans, one of the intellectual leaders of the European Movement and the president of the Union of European Federalists, became its first Rector (1950–1972).
+John Bowie, Professor of Modern History at Oxford University, was appointed director of the first session held by the College, in 1949.
 Henri van Effenterre, who was a Professor of Ancient History at Caen University and Alphonse de Vreese, International Law professor at the University of Ghent, also contributed to that first session.
-The topic of that first session taught to the first promotion of the college (frequently called préparatoire, for it is the only promotion not named after any prominent figure) was "Teaching history and the development of a European spirit in universities".
+The topic of that first session taught to the first promotion of the College (frequently called préparatoire, for it is the only promotion not named after any prominent figure) was "Teaching history and the development of a European spirit in universities".

-In the decades that followed the establishment of the institution, students were hosted at the Navarre Hotel in the historic centre of Bruges until 1981.
+In the decades that followed the establishment of the institution, students were hosted at the Navarra Hotel in the historic centre of Bruges until 1981.

-The College consolidated itself as an institution specialized in studies focused on the newly established European Communities (the college was founded in 1949, before the communities were established).
+The College consolidated itself as an institution specialized in studies focused on the newly established European Communities (the College was founded in 1949, before the communities were established).